sinclairzx81/zero/readme.md

 attempts to emulate parts of a modern graphics pipeline, going as far to implement programmable vertex and fragment stages.

-zero-n was written as a small weekend project to see what was reasonably possible to implement with JavaScript alone without adversely effecting performance, and to go through the motions of implementing a software GPU reference device from the ground up.
+zero was written as a small weekend project to see what was reasonably possible to implement with JavaScript alone without adversely effecting performance, and to go through the motions of implementing a software GPU reference device from the ground up.